 - Mikrotik Routerboard SXT 5HPnD (AR9280),

-- Raspberry PI 3B with GNSS receiver, RTC module and step-up converter for modded 10 V PoE output – read more about my setup: Wardriving @ 5 GHz,
+- Raspberry PI 3B with GNSS receiver, RTC and 10 V PoE output – see more: Wardriving @ 5 GHz,

 - USB power bank (5V/2.1A),

 - Nexus 7 tablet.

 I was scanning using MikroTik SXT antenna with a built-in radio module.
 This device is as small as 14×14 cm.
 The dual-polarization antenna rated at 16 dBi is even smaller, at just 11×11 cm.
 It was connected to Raspberry PI single board computer.

 The software used for scanning is called MTscan and it has a passive mode which relies on sniffer tool in MikroTik RouterOS that streams packets via TZSP protocol.
 All beacons and probe response packets are being parsed on the Raspberry PI computer that runs Arch Linux ARM.

 The primary residence of this Raspberry PI setup is inside my car, together with 3× MikroTik OmniTik antennas for 5 GHz Wi-Fi scanning, also known as wardriving.
 Actually such activity in an airplane has its own name too and it is called warflying.
 The installed loudspeaker indicates new network detection or some problems like GPS fix loss or antenna connection failure.
 Of course, I decided to keep the device quiet during flight.

 I don’t have any passive GPS antenna with SMA connector, so I used a random LTE rubber antenna.
 It is not really suitable for GNSS bands, as the measured SWR for GPS/GLONASS frequencies is between 2.5 and 3.5, but the receiver sensitivity is good anyway.